KDE/futuresql/README.md

     // Types that the database columns can be converted to.
 The types must be convertible from QVariant. using ColumnTypes = std::tuple<int, QString>;

-    // This function get's a row from the database as a tuple, and puts it into the HelloWorld structs. static HelloWorld fromSql(ColumnTypes tuple) {
+    // This function gets a row from the database as a tuple, and puts it into the HelloWorld structs.
+    // If the ColumnTypes already match the types and order of the attributes in the struct, you don't need to implement it.
+    //
+    // Try to comment it out, the example should still compile and work. static HelloWorld fromSql(ColumnTypes &&tuple) {
         auto [id, data] = tuple;
         return HelloWorld { id, data };
     }